New Year’s Resolutions Approved by Grandmas

 The object of a new year is not that we should have a new year, but a new you.

-the HEART of health
+exploring the HEART of health all year long

 Thanks for joining me to explore New Year’s resolutions and the HEART of health.
 Will you resolve to share this blog post and follow Watercress Words?
 I appreciate your support.